tcdowney/cred_hubble/README.md

-# CredHubble :telescope:
+# CredHubble :telescope: :full_moon_with_face:

-Unofficial Ruby client for storing and fetching credentials from the [Cloud Foundry CredHub](https://github.com/cloudfoundry-incubator/credhub) credential storage service.
+Unofficial and **incomplete** Ruby client for storing and fetching credentials from a [Cloud Foundry CredHub](https://github.com/cloudfoundry-incubator/credhub) credential storage service.

-It doesn't do anything yet, but eventually this library will let your Ruby app fetch secrets (e.g. database creds, Rails session secrets, AWS access keys, etc.) from CredHub at runtime, meaning you'll no longer need to store them in plaintext config files or in your app's environment.
+It only supports the unauthenticated `/info` and `/health` endpoints for now, but eventually this library will let your Ruby app fetch secrets (e.g. database creds, Rails session secrets, AWS access keys, etc.) from CredHub at runtime, meaning you'll no longer need to store them in plaintext config files or in your app's environment.

 That's the dream at least.

+Right now this is just something I'm working on for fun since it's been a while since I've gotten to write a Ruby HTTP client. :grin:

 ## Installation